khaeru/jp-report-tex/README.md

   - `tex/template.tex` — template for a LaTeX document, containing some documentation of how to format various parts of the document to meet the
   - `lyx/template.lyx` — template for a LyX document, with the same contents
 - `jp-report-12.sty` — version 1.2 of the LaTeX style file

+Joint Program researchers preparing reports should consult the full instructions on the ["Report Series Info"][4] page (MIT certificates required) of the Joint Program wiki.

 Installation
 ------------